 Seeing this need, we’ve compiled a list of tips and a list of foundations themselves to help you find the grants that will propel your organization forward.
 Here are our tips:

 Google’s $10,000/month of advertising is a great opportunity for any nonprofit, regardless of what industry you’re in.
-It’s a great way to have a strong online presence, and a very cost effective way to supplement your marketing strategy.
-And if you need some help managing your ad campaigns – that’s what we specialize in.
-Feel free to schedule a free discussion with a member of our team to see if we can help you.
+It’s a great way to have a strong online presence, and a very cost-effective way to supplement your marketing strategy.
+And if you need some help managing your ad campaigns reach out to set up a time with a specialized Google Grant management agency.

 Talk to your board.